SERVEXS/MopaBarcodeBundle/README.md

 ### Changing overlay images

-Add and edit this to your parameters.yml file.
+Add and edit this to your config.yml file.

-    mopa_barcode.overlay_images_path: Resources/qr_overlays
+    mopa_barcode:
+        overlay_images_path: "%kernel.root_dir%/Resources/qr_overlays"

 For each QR code level (size) you have to generate overlay image.
 Look in `Resources/qr_overlays' path of bundle for example overlay images.